On the modern definition of "eco"

-Not so long ago, "Eco" used to refer exclusively to "green", meaning, roughly, nature conservation of animals, plants, rivers, lakes, the planet - in short, the natural world outside from ourselves.
+Not so long ago, "Eco" used to refer exclusively to "green", meaning, roughly, nature conservation of animals, plants, rivers, lakes, the planet - in short, the natural world separate of human existence.

-More recently, a realization has taken hold that in practice, it is difficult to conserve nature around us if the local communities
+More recently, a realization has taken hold that in practice, it is difficult to conserve nature if the local communities

-in which one works do not support the idea.
+in the area do not support the idea.
 In other words, the key for an eco-conscious business is increasingly understood to be this: to construct a business

 that is sustainable,

 meaning that the interest of all stakeholders (owners, staff, local communities, local government, clients, and the nature around us) align to

 produce an outcome that is good for each stakeholder.